AhmedRadwan2000/GCD_Calculator_Datapath/README.md

 We used the Euclid’s Algorithm for finding the greatest common divisor of two integers:
 ![Euclid's algorithm](eu_gcd.jpg)

-This the block diagram of the ciruit.
+This is the block diagram of the ciruit.
 ![Block diagram](block.png)